-- Charges for services represent 6.2% of governmental activities resources.
+- Charges for services represent 5% of governmental activities resources.
 The Town can exercise more control over this category of revenue than any other.
-Fees charged for services rendered that are set by the Council and Manager are included in this category. - Operating and capital grants and contributions account for 20% of the governmental activities resources.
+Fees charged for services rendered that are set by the Council and Manager are included in this category. - Operating and capital grants and contributions account for 20.9% of the governmental activities resources.
 Most of these resources apply to education operations.
 These resources offset costs within the school department in addition to their general fund operating budget. - Property taxes are by far the most significant revenue source for the Town's governmental activities.
-They comprise 61.9% of all resources. - Other taxes and other revenues comprise a total of 11.9% of the governmental activity's resources.
+They comprise 62.2% of all resources. - Other taxes and other revenues comprise a total of 11.9% of the governmental activity's resources.

-- Property taxes increased from 61.3% to 61.9% of total governmental activities revenue in 2017. - All other categories of governmental activities revenue remained relatively the same. - Collectively, property taxes, excise taxes and community preservation surtax account for 67.9% of all governmental activities revenue in 2017.
-This is 0.6% higher than the 2016 amount. - The Cobb Trust sold a building which resulted in a \$725,000 gain on sale of capital assets.
+- Property taxes increased from 61.6% to 62.2% of total governmental activities revenue in 2018. - All other categories of governmental activities revenue remained relatively the same. - Collectively, property taxes, excise taxes and community preservation surtax account for 68.4% of all governmental activities revenue in 2018.
+This is 0.7% higher than the 2017 amount.

-- Education is by far the largest governmental activity of the Town totaling \$107.6 million or 58.4% of all expenses. - Public safety is the second largest activity consisting of \$24.2 million or 13.1%. - Public works is the third largest category at \$18.6 million or 10.1%. - 83.8% of all governmental activity is associated with public safety, education, public works, and other fixed costs.
-The remaining activity, or 16.2%, is associated with community services, regulatory services, growth management, administrative services, town council, and town manager.
+- Education is by far the largest governmental activity of the Town totaling \$115.1 million or 63.2% of all expenses. - Public safety is the second largest activity consisting of \$19.9 million or 10.9%. - Public works is the third largest category at \$16.4 million or 9%. - 84.1% of all governmental activity is associated with public safety, education, public works, and other fixed costs.
+The remaining activity, or 15.9%, is associated with community services, regulatory services, building services, planning and development, administrative services, town council, and town manager.

-- Education is the largest area of expenditures for governmental activities accounting for 58.4% of all expenses. - Education, public safety and public works and other fixed costs collectively account for 83.8% of all expenses in the governmental activities.
+- Education is the largest area of expenditures for governmental activities accounting for 63.2% of all expenses. - Education, public safety and public works and other fixed costs collectively account for 84.1% of all expenses in the governmental activities.